 - How much are the strata management fees, and is the strata scheme benefitting from this service?
 A strata scheme can obtain quotes from several providers to gain an idea of strata management fees averages.

 If you’re seeing good value in the strata fees and you feel the scheme is well managed, then the strata property could be the right move for you.
-Remember – effective strata management minimises fees through proactive services and planning, so if you are looking to change strata managers you can always contact Jamesons Strata Management.
+Remember – effective strata management minimises fees through proactive body corporate services and planning, so if you are looking to change strata managers you can always contact Jamesons Strata Management.